Porbandar: Transport

-The local transportation is auto rickshaw.
-Sudama Chowk is the main hub of auto rickshaw and private taxis.

 Porbandar is well-connected by road, rail and air to cities across the country.

 Port

 Porbandar is an ancient port city.
-At present it has an all-weather port, with direct berthing facilities up to 50,000 DWT ships.
+At present it has an all-weather medium-sized deep water port, with direct berthing facilities up to 50,000 DWT ships.
+The Porbandar Coast Guard headquarters, designated as Coast Guard District Headquarters 1 (DHQ-1), is located near RGT College in Porbandar, Gujarat.